 There are 4 different categories of Events in GA4.
 This information is pulled from the Google Developers guide for GA4.

-Category 1 and Category 2- Automatically Collected and Enhanced Measurement: I’m grouping both of these types of events together because they are automatically logged from the gtag or gtm configuration.
+Category 1 and Category 2- Automatically Collected events and Enhanced Measurement events: I’m grouping both of these types of events together because they are automatically logged from the gtag or gtm configuration.
 They do not require any additional coding, but the Enhanced Measurement Events do require enablement through the GA4 interface.
 This guide has an in depth comparison of these particular events in GA4 vs UA.
-As you can see below, Page views, scroll tracking, outbound clicks, site search, video engagement, and file downloads are all examples of Enhanced measurement.
+As you can see below, Page views, scroll tracking, outbound clicks, site search, video engagement, and file downloads are all examples of Enhanced measurement events.

 Here is a full list of automatically collected events.
 Automatically collected events record the following parameters by default.